 TWU staff will:

 - Be a United States Citizen or permanent resident.

-- Be accepted by TWU in a degree or certification program.
-Students admitted with non-degree seeking status are not eligible for scholarships, grants, loans, or Federal Work-Study.
+- Be accepted by TWU in a degree program.
+Students admitted with non-degree seeking or certificate only status are not eligible for scholarships, grants, loans, or Federal Work-Study.

 - Not be in default on an educational loan or owe a refund for an educational grant.